Assessment of Student Learning

 Evaluation and feedback

-The Office of Educational Improvement and Innovation is currently focused on fulfilling the requirements of an assessment cycle that is aligned with an NWCCU accreditation visit in fall 2018.
+The Office of Educational Improvement and Innovation is currently focused on fulfilling the requirements of an assessment cycle that is aligned with an NWCCU accreditation visit in fall 2022 while responding to the fall 2018 mid-cycle visit feedback.

 A key component of the assessment process is the assessment plan.
 An assessment plan is a document describing an academic program's student learning outcomes, targets, instruments for learning outcome appraisals, assessment timeline, process for analyzing assessment data and improvement plans.